SpeedProg/eve-inc-waitlist/README.md

 # Requirements
 * MySQL/MariaDB (for PosgresSQL the migration does not work, never tested)
 * all the libraries in "requirements.txt"
-* python library to connect to the choosen database
+* python library to connect to the chosen database
 * node (optional for JS minimization)